 The commercial service of a Sudra leads to industrial productivity of a Vaisya, the industrial productivity of a Vaisya leads to civil prowess, splendour, firmness, dexterity, bravery, generosity common among Kshetriyas.
 This lends itself to the development of a noble and royal nature.
 Such ennobling when perfected by loyalty leads to a Brahman's serenity, self-restraint, austerity, purity, forgiveness, uprightness, wisdom, knowledge and profound understanding.

-As a new day arose, a new age arose, the nature of humanity evolved.
+As a new day arose, a new age arose, the nature of humanity evolved and subtly changed.
 Those inclined toward rightness developed goodness; those inclined toward wrongness developed wickedness; those inclined both to right and wrong developed courage; those inclined neither toward right nor wrong developed a true humanity, and a nature independent of Brahma, maturing into a new being.
 As the day rose, Brahma observed, and then described the Dharma of people, understanding that duty had evolved.

 Brahma noticed, too, that all the other beings of the universe had similarly grown.
 These other beings took interest in the affairs of each other, and inclined toward shared nature, took society with each other.
 The dead ghosts found society with the good Brahmans, the devas found society with the brave Kshetriyas, the spirits of the world found society with the Sudras, and so forth.
 And in society, these beings together assumed control over regions of the world, every loka knew mastery for the first time.
 And their duties in these lokas guided them into systematic organization, cooperation, and co-dependence.
 From the deepest reaches of Hell to the highest reaches of Heaven, every being was observed by Brahma, who described the Dharma observed.